SOBOL is a C++ library which computes elements of the Sobol quasirandom sequence, by Bennett Fox.

 GRID, a C++ library which computes points on a grid.

-HALTON, a C++ library which computes Halton sequences.
+HALTON, a C++ library which computes elements of a Halton Quasi Monte Carlo (QMC) sequence, using a simple interface.

-HAMMERSLEY, a C++ library which computes Hammersley sequences.
+HAMMERSLEY, a C++ library which computes elements of a Hammersley Quasi Monte Carlo (QMC) sequence, using a simple interface.

 HEX_GRID, a C++ library which computes sets of points in a 2D hexagonal grid.